dialvare/MicroShift-OSTreeSystems-blog/README.md

 oc apply -f https://raw.githubusercontent.com/metallb/metallb/v0.11.0/manifests/metallb.yaml
 ````

-Then, we need to createa a *ConfigMap* to define the address pool that the LB will be using:
+Then, we need to create a *ConfigMap* to define the address pool that the LB will be using:

 ````
 oc create -f - <<EOF